 Male Pattern Baldness

-Dr. Thompson sees many patients concerned with male pattern baldness, which is the most common type of hair loss that occurs.
+Drs.
+Thompson and Henstrom see many patients concerned with male pattern baldness, which is the most common type of hair loss that occurs.
 This condition causes minimaturization of the follicles and is due to underlying susceptibility of hair follicles to circulating androgenic hormones.
 The official term for male pattern baldness is androgenetic alopecia, and the condition affects up to 70 percent of men and 40 percent of women at some point in their lives.
 For men, hairline recession typically presents at the temples and vertex while women notice thinning at the top of their scalps.
 In contrast to men, women rarely experience total hair loss.

 Frequently Asked Questions